ngmor/unitree_camera/README.md

 The Jetson Xaviers/Nanos that come with the Unitree Go1 Edu already have this version of OpenCV installed locally in `usr/local` (at least the one I work with does).
 Since this is the case, the dependency is met and (assuming you have ROS 2 installed on these devices) you should be able to build this package with just a simple `colcon build` (see [building the package](#building-the-package)).

 However, if you've upgraded the OS on these devices or installed a newer version of OpenCV, this dependency may not be met.
-I've built a workaround into these packages, described here.
+I've built a workaround into these packages, described below. **Note**: if you're just building locally to run the subscribers, you won't need to do this.

 #### Build OpenCV 4.1.1 from source
 You'll have to build OpenCV 4.1.1 [from source](https://opencv.org/opencv-4-1-1/).
 Target some directory `${opencv_4_1_1_dir}` for local installation using a `CMAKE_INSTALL_PREFIX`.